 I love it, I confess honestly.
 A delicious sauce to go with a raclette.
 To spread on my bread, to smear or cover the vegetables and the meat.
 And I have my preferences.
 Whiskey cocktail sauce with fish.
 Garlic sauce and barbecue sauce on meat.
 Mayonnaise and curry are not really my thing, but yeah the kids love it.

 And today I give the recipes of five sauces that you can find when I’m hosting a raclette.
 The nice thing is that some of these sauces again are the basis for the other sauces.
+These sauces are great with these raclette recipes.

 - all sauces are perishable, I make them most, the day before, but preferably on the same day.
 And of course, keep them until use in the refrigerator.